Concepts

 A mechanism that manages the exchange between TAO and subnet tokens.
 Each subnet has its own pool that determines token prices and handles staking operations.

-A smoothed price value that prevents sudden market volatility from disrupting TAO emissions.
+A smoothed price value that prevents sudden market volatility.
 EMA price creates stability by gradually adjusting to price changes rather than reacting instantly.

 Root Proportion determines how validator rewards are distributed between TAO staked to root and ALPHA staked to a subnet.